 Two to three investments in a smaller city can easily sum up to one property investment in London.

-And it’s generally better to buy a multiple amount of smaller units compared to a bigger one, considering incomes from rentals, for example.
+And it’s generally better to buy multiple amounts of smaller units compared to a bigger one, considering incomes from rentals, for example.

 2. Finding a real estate agent in UK